helium/HIP/0107-preventing-gaming-within-the-mobile-subdao.md

 ## Drawbacks:
  - Deployers will now have to pay a fee whenever they move locations, or onboard a new CBRS radio.
  - First time deployers of outdoor CBRS radios will now be required to hold MOBILE tokens in their wallet before deployment of a CBRS radio in order to pay for CPI submission fees.
+ - Deployers who have an outdoor Wi-Fi Access Point asserted higher than 100 feet will need to update the assertion height to a maximum of 100 feet.

 ## Rationale and Alternatives:
 An alternative would be to do nothing, and do nothing and allow gaming to continue.